imkailey/JRNL/live.md

 ---

-### tv makes a difference in the benefit for the hugnry
+### tv makes a difference in the benefit for the hungry
 - concerts were 7 am est to around midnight
 - comparing to concert for bangladesh
   - bangladesh oct 1971